FahimehK/project-benson/README.md

 ### *Working Steps:*

-For determining MTA stations with the greatest traffic
+(used browser extension mass downloader to batch download all of these onto my local drive) For determining MTA stations with the greatest traffic

 Combined above txt files into singular files and read into our notebook.
 Note: this is a huge amount of data so we will start with a single year and branch out from there.